Byline: Roberto

 8. Cabinet Magnets

-If you’ve ever had a cupboard door fling open while turning, you already know why these are a must.
+If you’ve ever had a cupboard door fling open while turning, you soon know why these are a must.
 Cupboard magnets cost next to nothing and keep your drawers from dumping their contents onto the floor.
 It’s one of those small add-ons that prevents big hassles.

 9. Oil Diffuser